Andr3w0w3n/BNRQ/README.md

 - Any saved settings will be saved for next launch of the application, but any files listed in the render list will **not** be saved.
 - There is no "Reset to default" functionality for settings.
 - There is no prompt to ask the user if they would like to close settings without the changed settings being saved.
+- The program may not respond occasionally while the files are being rendered.
+This is normal behavior.

 ## Library references